viblo/pymunk/docs/src/installation.rst

 Examples & Documentation
 ========================

-Because of their size are the examples and documentation available in the source distribution of Pymunk, but not the wheels.
+Because of their size the examples and the documentation are available in the source distribution of Pymunk, but not the wheels.
 The source distribution is available from PyPI at https://pypi.org/project/pymunk/#files (Named pymunk-x.y.z.zip)